XAI-360/TSCL/docs/Readme.md

-Here are the decoder wights that act as the dictionary atoms:
+Fig. 5 shows the decoder weights that act as the dictionary atoms.

 ![Fig. 4](./static/dictionary_atoms.png)